Projects per year

 - Experimental research

-I teach classes on services marketing and marketing research at undergraduate level.
-I also have experience of teaching CRM, consumer behaviour and research methods at both undergraduate and post graduate levels.
+I teach classes on services marketing and marketing research at the undergraduate level.
+I also have experience in teaching CRM, consumer behaviour, and research methods at both undergraduate and postgraduate levels.

 Doctor of Philosophy, UNIVERSITY OF EDINBURGH